 This mushroom pasta is garlicky, buttery, and it only takes 30 minutes to make!
 Loads of mushrooms are tossed in a light cream sauce and dressed up with Parmesan and basil in this sure-to impress weeknight favorite.

-Mushroom pasta is packed with savory, umami vegetarian flavors!
+This garlic mushroom pasta is packed with savory, umami vegetarian flavors!
 This is a surprisingly simple recipe, making it great for weeknight meals.

 What you'll need

 - Mushrooms: Baby bella (crimini) and shiitake are my go-to.
 Any kind will work, like white mushrooms or wild mushrooms.